Cannot See Shared Folders in Windows 10 PC – How To Fix

 - Ensure IPv6 is enabled.

-- Navigate to Network and Sharing Center and select Advanced sharing settings.
+- From Network and Sharing Center, select Change advanced sharing settings.

 - Ensure Network discovery and File and printer sharing are enabled for Private, Guest or Public and All Networks.